SAMazumder/SAMazumder/README.md

-I'm an MSc.Applied Math candidate at Ryerson University with a focus on Coherent Risk Measures and their assymptotic properties.
+Former mathematician (?).
+B.Sc., M.Sc.
+Applied Math. from Toronto Metropolitan University (formerly Ryerson University) with a focus on Coherent Risk Measures and their assymptotic properties.

 My math interests lie in Functional Analysis, Probability and Stochastic Processes.